Table of Contents

 As you start traveling, the red dot representing your location starts moving in the indicated direction, trailed by a red line showing your recent progress.

-Once you arrive at your next destinaton, you will be asked if you wish to enter the location you’ve just reached.
-You may accept, or decline and continue traveling.
+Once you arrive at your destinaton, you will be prompted to enter the location you’ve just reached.
+You may accept and enter the town or dungeon, or decline and stay on the travel map.

 Fast Travel